-Marc Spilker is a Founding Member of GPS Investment Partners LLC and the Chairman of Chiron Investment Management LLC.
-From 2010 to 2014 he was President of Apollo Global Management and a member of the firm’s Executive Committee.
+Marc Spilker is a Founding Member of GPS Investment Partners, LLC, an Executive Chairman of Merchant Investment Management and the Chairman of Chiron Investment Management, LLC.
+From 2010 to 2014, Mr. Spilker was President of Apollo Global Management and a member of the firm’s Executive Committee.
 In 2010, prior to joining Apollo, Mr. Spilker retired from Goldman Sachs following a 20-year career with the firm.
 At Goldman he served as co-head of the Investment Management Division (IMD) and was also a member of the firmwide Management and Risk Committees.

 Mr. Spilker previously served on the Investment Advisory Committee at Google and was a member of the American Stock Exchange, the Chicago Mercantile Exchange and the Council of Economic and Fiscal Advisors for Governor Andrew Cuomo.
 He has served on the boards of the Philadelphia Stock Exchange, the Stone and Bridge Street Funds, BrokerTec and Bondbook, LLC.